The Two Widows: Act 1

-At the castle, the people are celebrating.
-The two widows, Caroline and Agnes, who live there are very different.
-The landlady, Caroline, is happy about her liberty and independence, while Agnes cannot make friends since she is still in mourning.
-Caroline is pressed by her suitor, Ladislaus.
-However, she does not want to marry him.
-So Caroline conspires to have Agnes fall in love with Ladislaus.
-Caroline invites Ladislaus to the castle, where he is arrested by Mumlal.
-Ladislaus is condemned to one day house arrest in the castle.
-Ladislaus accepts the punishment.
-However, Agnes cannot be made interested in him.
-At the end of the act, Lidka and Toník with the choir sing about love.
+At the castle, people are celebrating.
+The two widows, Karolina and Anežka, are sisters but are very different personalities.
+Karolina, the wealthy owner, is happy about her liberty and independence, while Anežka cannot make friends because she is still in mourning.
+Karolina is being pursued by Ladislav, but does not want to marry him, so she conspires to make Anežka fall in love with him.
+Karolina invites Ladislav to the castle, where he is arrested by Mumlal, the gamekeeper.
+Ladislav is condemned by Karolina to one day's house arrest in the castle, and accepts the punishment.
+Anežka still shows no interest in him.
+At the end of the act, Lidka (Mumlal's daughter) and her suitor Toník, with the chorus, sing about love.

 Act 2

-While in prison, Ladislaus sings a love song, which awakens in Agnes the feeling of love.
-However, Agnes cannot confess to her feelings.
-Even Caroline's scheme and Ladislaus's confession does not change her feelings.
-Only as Caroline begins to flirt with Ladislaus, that Agnes admits her feelings to Ladislaus.
-The envious Mumlal cannot divert Lidka and Toník from making love to each other.
-At the ball, both of them get married.
+While in prison, Ladislav sings a love song, which awakens romantic feelings in Anežka.
+However, learning of Karolina's scheme and Ladislav's confession, she will not show weakness.
+Only when Karolina begins to flirt with Ladislav does Anežka admits her feelings for him.
+Mumlal cannot keep Lidka and Toník apart.
+At the ball, both couples become engaged.